-The UK is currently at COVID Alert Level 4, so we understand that this can cause concern both for yourself and for our customers.
+The UK is currently at COVID Alert Level 5, so we understand that this can cause concern.

 We continue to monitor the situation daily and will keep you updated on any actions we need to take.

-The government advice across all tiers is still to work from home if you can.
+The government rules are that you should work from home unless you cannot reasonably work from home.
 We are therefore following government guidance and encouraging employees to work from home.
-The offices will still be open and accessible if required, unless Jennings decide to close the park, in which case we will inform you.
+The offices will still be open and accessible if required.

 Accessing the Office